mpalmer79/VeriFlow/docs/build.md

 ACCEPTANCE CRITERIA
 ==================================================

-- upload-backed evidence can be retrieved securely through a real content endpoint
+- supported upload-backed evidence can be previewed in the UI
-- metadata-only documents do not expose invalid content actions
+- metadata-only docs never expose false preview actions
-- upload ingest no longer requires loading whole file into memory first
-- partial uploads are cleaned up on failure
+- record-level evidence summary exists and is useful
+- storage/orphan tooling materially improves operational visibility
-- evidence cleanup strategy for record/file lifecycle is materially improved
+- header behavior for content delivery is deliberate and hardened
-- remaining ad-hoc audit payloads are normalized
-- frontend reflects new content capabilities correctly
+- range support is either implemented correctly or explicitly deferred
 - tests cover the critical new behavior
 - imports are clean
 - no obvious runtime mismatch remains